Monynha-Softwares/artleo-creative-spaces/DATABASE.md

 - Full-text search on artworks.description
 - GIN index on artworks.tags for array searches
 - Index on exhibitions.year for timeline sorting

+> Project decoupled from Lovable; no external builder dependencies.